| January

 and recorders for services and reimburse Bishop Partridge expenses he incurred

-defending the church during the Jackson county episode. |
+defending the church during the Jackson County episode. |

 |